mxjp/gluon/README.md

 npm i @mxjp/gluon
 ```

-## JSX Setup
+## JSX
-Gluon's npm package supports jsx without any special transform and can be used in typescript by adding the two options below:
+Gluon provides a react 17 JSX runtime and a legacy runtime in case your build tool dosn't support the new runtime.

+### TypeScript
+To use JSX with typescript, add the following options to your tsconfig:
 ```js
 {
   "compilerOptions": {